How to pick the best Android kiosk tablet

-One of the most important things to know about your Android tablet is whether it is equipped to run Google Mobile Services.
+One of the most important things to know about your kiosk Android tablet is whether it is equipped to run Google Mobile Services.
 If your tablet asks you to sign in to Google (or Gmail) on bootup and provides you access to apps on the Google Play Store, it is likely you have a GMS device.
 If your tablet lacks the Google Play Store (for example, Amazon’s Kindle Fire tablets), it is a non-GMS device.

 For more about the differences between GMS and non-GMS Android tablets, see our deep dive article here.

 It may not sound important, but the power and data connector your tablet uses does matter!
-Most modern Android tablets use the USB-C standard — the same port you would on an iPad Pro or MacBook Pro (as opposed to the iPhone or base model iPad’s Lightning port).
+Most newer kiosk Android tablets use the USB-C standard — the same port you would on an iPad Pro or MacBook Pro (as opposed to the iPhone or base model iPad’s Lightning port).
 Almost all consumer USB electronics are transitioning to USB-C if they have not done so already.

 The primary remaining standard in competition with USB-C is microUSB, one of its predecessors.
-Some cheap Android tablets still utilize microUSB connectors, which means that you’ll always need a supply of microUSB cables if you aren’t using microUSB anywhere else.
+Some kiosk Android tablets still utilize microUSB connectors, which means that you’ll always need a supply of microUSB cables if you aren’t using microUSB anywhere else.
 Choosing a tablet with USB-C ensures that your devices have consistent connectors now and far into the future.
 Modern laptops, cameras, IoT devices, and smartphones almost universally use USB-C, and the connector is set to dominate the industry for years (if not decades) to come.

 Some cheap Android tablets lack a rear camera entirely, which may present a savings opportunity.
 But if you do need a camera for your use case, be sure to check if that camera comes with an LED flash!
-If your Android tablet is going to be snapping photos of documents or other data to later be shared to the cloud or another system, a flash makes all the difference for clarity.
+If your kiosk Android tablet is going to be snapping photos of documents or other data to later be shared to the cloud or another system, a flash makes all the difference for clarity.

 Additionally, a camera flash can allow an on-site technician to quite literally shine a light on the problem, streaming clear and bright video back to HQ for evaluation by engineers in real time.
 Bet you never thought about a camera flash as a business tool!

-What version of Android does your tablet need?
+What OS does your kiosk tablet need?